Lupus and Kidney Disease (Lupus Nephritis)

-Your doctor will do a physical examination, get your medical history and do special tests such as x-rays and a blood test for antinuclear antibody (ANA).
+Your doctor will do a physical examination, get your medical history, and do special tests.
+These tests include:

 How is lupus treated?